-The Company is exposed to credit risk from its customer, which is a large multi-national corporation operating in the mining and oil & gas industries.
+The Company is exposed to credit risk from its customers, which is a large multi-national corporations operating in the mining and oil & gas industries.
 Accounts receivable are subject to normal industry credit risks and are considered low.

 Acquisition Strategy